nginx reverse proxy

 When I started using kubernetes gateway, it was still fine at home as I could just point DNS record for the services to either docker NGINX or kubernetes gateway depending on where the service is hosted at.
 When I am outside however, since I only have one global IP address where the traffic gets forwarded to NGINX on docker only, I needed to have it pass-through the traffic towards kubernetes gateway for certain destination names.

-For stream I basically have it listening on port 443 with SSL preread feature to check the SNI, server name indicate, which is equivalent to the host header in plain http, to see and decide where should the traffic be forwarded to.
+I basically have it listening on port 443 with SSL preread feature to check the SNI, server name indicate, which is equivalent to the host header in plain http, to see and decide where should the traffic be forwarded to.
 So the https traffic on port 443 first hits this one.
-Then my options are the one labeled as k8s_cafe for kubernetes gateway at 192.168.1.54:443, and the rest on localhost:8443 where all the other reverse proxies are configured in the included .conf files in http section.
+Then my options are the one labeled as k8s_cafe for kubernetes gateway at 192.168.1.54:443, and the rest on localhost:8443 where all the other reverse proxies are configured in the included .conf

 user nginx;